kriseax/MSAMajor2025/challenges/OOP/classes.md

   - "Senior": more than 90 hours

 - update_credit_hours: 1 pararmeter for additional hours.
 This method will update credit hours by adding aditional_hours to the students credit hours.
-- print_student_data: Print all student data
+- print_student_data: Print all student data in the following format
+  - John Smith
+  - Class Level: Junior, Major: Computer Science
+  - GPA: 3.75, ID: 12345678

 ## Load Student Data
 Load student data from the students.csv file